Amit10311/FUNDAMENTALS-OF-DEEP-LEARNING/README.md

 * Improve training speed by combining transfer learning and feature extraction.

 * Discuss advanced neural network architectures and recent areas of research where students can further improve their skills.

+**Learning Objectives**

+By participating in this workshop, you’ll:

+* Learn the fundamental techniques and tools required to train a deep learning model

+* Gain experience with common deep learning data types and model architectures

+* Enhance datasets through data augmentation to improve model accuracy

+* Leverage transfer learning between models to achieve efficient results with less data and computation

+* Build confidence to take on your own project with a modern deep learning framework